the-indian-dev/sakuya-ac/README.md

 ### Perfect and Elegant Anti Cheat for your YSFlight server
 ---
+Well it started as an anti cheat... and now aims to add more features to make YSFlight more realstic server side for vanilla clients.

 ## **Features**
 - Intercepts and parses network packets to monitor gameplay.